-The Global Entrepreneurship Summit (GES) 2016 concluded last week at Stanford University in Silicon Valley, California.
-This was the 7th GES and the previous were held across the globe including, Turkey, the United Arab Emirates, Malaysia, Morocco, and Kenya.
+The 7th Global Entrepreneurship Summit (GES) 2016 concluded last week at Stanford University in Silicon Valley, California.
+Previous summits took place across the globe, including Turkey, the United Arab Emirates, Malaysia, Morocco, and Kenya.

 This summit brought together over 686 brilliant entrepreneurs from 170 countries to share their passion and develop ways to spread the lively spirit of entrepreneurship.
 President Barack Obama was a notable speaker at the summit and expressed one of the purposes of the summit is, “This summit’s job is to make sure we are putting more tools, more resources into the hands of these folks who are changing the world.”

 The entrepreneurial spirit is not only good for stimulating the mind but the economy.
 The need for innovation is strong and these schools recognize this.
 Their entrepreneur programs have been recognized by the Princeton Review as being the top of their class for producing forward-thinking, competent, and intelligent entrepreneurs.
-Below is a good list of colleges involved with entrepreneurship.
+Below is a list of great colleges involved with entrepreneurship.

 1. Babson College, MA

-Babson College’s Arthur M. Blank (co-founder of Home Depot) Entrepreneurship Center was ranked the highest out of all schools in the U.S. for promoting entrepreneurship.
+Babson College’s Arthur M. Blank (co-founder of Home Depot) Entrepreneurship Center ranked the highest out of all schools in the U.S. for promoting entrepreneurship.
 They offer 55 courses relating to entrepreneurship and the faculty that teach there either started or ran a successful business.
 In 2014, their case competition awarded $75,000 in cash prizes.
 The center’s graduates have launched 118 businesses.
 One of the most prestigious components of the program is the Summer Venture Program.
-Fifteen teams of the most promising students are selected to participate in a 10 week intensive program where they are provided with work space, advisors, and mentors to help guide them through developing their business.
+Fifteen teams of the most promising students are selected to participate in a 10-week intensive program where they are provided with workspace, advisors, and mentors to help guide them through developing their business.